 tools under $50

 Not every awesome tool needs to cost a lot.
 Some of my favorite and most useful tools are things that have cost me the least and last the longest.
-Since I get asked a lot about tools used in the restoration trades I figured sharing some of my favorite, yet inexpensive tools was a must in the holiday shopping season.
+Check out these winners that check the box of being super useful and super affordable.

 Spring Nail Set